 Possible fault Cause Remedy Active power too high or too low.
 The programmed CT ratio is incorrect.
 Read out and program the CT ratio on the current transformer The current circuit is assigned to the wrong voltage circuit.
 Check connection and correct if necessary.
 The programmed voltage transformer ratio is incorrect.
 Read out and program the voltage transformer ratio at the voltage transformer.
 An output is not responding.
 The output was incorrectly programmed.
 Check the settings and correct if necessary.
 The output was incorrectly connected.
 Check connection and correct if necessary.
-Measurement range exceeded Voltage and current measurement input Check connection and correct if necessary. display (overload) outside the metering range (seethemeasurement range Use suitable voltage and current transformers. exceeded chapter) Read out and program the voltage or CT ratio onthetransformer.
-No connection to the device.
-RS485 - Device address is incorrect. - Different bus speeds (baud rate). - Wrong protocol. - Termination missing.
+Measurement range exceeded Voltage and current measurement input outside the Check connection and correct if necessary. display (overload) measurement range (Also see section "12.
+8 Measurement range exceeded") Use suitable voltage and current transformers. measurement range exceeded) Read out and program the voltage or CT ratio on the transformer.
+No connection with the device.
+RS485 Device address is incorrect.
 Correct the device address.
-Adjust speed (baud rate) Select the correct protocol.
-Terminate bus with termination resistor.
-Ethernet - IP Device address is incorrect. - Incorrect addressing mode Correct the IP device address.
-Correct the IP address assignment mode Device still does not work despite the above measures.
+Different bus speeds (baud rate).
+Correct the speed (baud rate).
+Incorrect protocol.
+Correct the protocol.
+Termination missing.
+Terminate the bus with a termination resistor.
+Ethernet IP device address is incorrect.
+Correct the IP device address.
+Incorrect addressing mode Correct the IP address assignment mode Device still does not work despite the above measures.
 Device defective.
 Send the device to the manufacturer for inspection and testing along with an accurate fault description.